 GHG

-Disclosure Quantity Units
+Disclosure Quan tity Units

-Direct (Scope 1) GHG Emissions 46 Tonnes
+Direct (Scope 1) GHG Emissions Direct (Scope 1) GHG Emissions 46 Tonnes

-Gasoline (11,652) Diesel (7,054) CO2e
+Gasoline (11,652) Diesel (7,054) CO 2 e

 Energy indirect (Scope 2) GHG Emissions 590 Tonnes

-CO2e
+CO 2 e

 Emissions of ozone-depleting substances (ODS) - Tonnes

-What is the impact and where Which stakeholders are Managemen nt Annroach

-What is the impact and where Which stakeholders are Management Approach
+What is the impact and where Which stakeholders are are Management Approach Approach

 does it occur?
 What is the affected?

 organization's involvement in the

 impact?

+•

 Identify the impact and where it occurs (i.e., primary business operations and/or supply chain) Indicate involvement in the impact (i.e., caused by the organization or linked to impacts through its business relationship) Direct GHG emissions are from owned or controlled sources such as fuel consumed by vehicles and LPG consumption.
 Indirect GHG emissions are from electricity purchased from energy company like Meralco.
 This comprises energy consumptions within the Group. (e.g. employees, community, suppliers, government, vulnerable groups) Directors, employees, government (and its agencies), owners (shareholders), suppliers, customers and the public What policies, commitments, goals and targets, responsibilities, resources, grievance mechanisms, and/or projects, programs, and initiatives do you have to manage the material topic?
 The Company's strategy related to air quality includes specific techniques and measures identified and implemented to achieve reductions in air pollution to attain air quality standard or goal.
 What are the Risk/s Identified?
-Which stakeholders are affected?
-Management Approach Identify risk/s related to material topic of the organization Air pollution Directors, employees, government (and its agencies), owners (shareholders), suppliers, customers and the public The Company is consistent in its strategy to increase the efficient and sustainable use of resources and reduce waste generation which entails measuring emissions and understanding their sources, setting a goal for reducing emissions, developing a plan to meet this goal, and implementing the plan to achieve reductions in emissions.
+Which stakeholders are Management Approach affected?
+Identify risk/s related to material topic of the organization Air pollution Directors, employees, government (and its agencies), owners (shareholders), suppliers, customers and the public The Company is consistent in its strategy to increase the efficient and sustainable use of resources and reduce waste generation which entails measuring emissions and understanding their sources, setting a goal for reducing emissions, developing a plan to meet this goal, and implementing the plan to achieve reductions in emissions.
 What are the Opportunity/ies Identified?
 Which stakeholders are affected?
-Management Approach Identify the opportunity/ies related to material topic of the organization Improving air quality can deliver substantial health benefits; reducing air pollution levels means reducing premature deaths and diseases from stroke, heart disease, lung cancer, and both chronic and acute respiratory diseases, including asthma.
-Directors, employees, government (and its agencies), owners (shareholders), suppliers, customers and the public The Company is consistent in its strategy to increase the efficient and sustainable use of resources and reduce waste generation which entails measuring emissions and understanding their sources, setting a goal for reducing emissions, developing a plan to meet this goal, and implementing the plan to achieve reductions in emissions.
+Management Approach Identify the opportunity/ies related to material topic of the organization Improving air quality can deliver substantial health benefits; reducing air pollution levels means reducing premature deaths and diseases from stroke, heart disease, lung cancer, and both chronic and acute respiratory diseases, including asthma. government (and its agencies), owners (shareholders), suppliers, The Company is consistent in its strategy to increase the efficient and sustainable use of resources and reduce waste generation which entails measuring emissions and understanding their sources, setting a goal for reducing emissions, developing a plan to meet this goal, and implementing the plan to achieve reductions in emissions.